NithinP/UST-100-Next-Gen-AI-Engineer-Cohort-3/Assignment 3/Prompt_Engineering_Assignment3.md

 **Purpose:** turn extracted structured data into hypotheses, analysis, or recommendations.

-**Design rule:** this is where Chain-of-Thought / Tree-of-Thought should be **enforced**, not suppressed, because the task now genuinely requires multi-step inference (as in Q1, Q5, Q6).
+**Design rule:** this is where Chain-of-Thought should be **enforced**, not suppressed, because the task now genuinely requires multi-step inference (as in Q1, Q5, Q6) — the model must reason through the extracted facts in an explicit sequence rather than jump straight to a conclusion.

 **Few-shot vs zero-shot rule of thumb:** use **few-shot** when the task recurs frequently with stable structure (classification, tagging, recurring report formats — as in Q7).
 Use **zero-shot with an explicit reasoning scaffold** (decompose → assumptions → scenarios → counterargument) when the task is novel, high-stakes, or ambiguous (diagnosis, strategy, fraud analysis — Q1, Q2, Q5, Q6), since there's no representative "example" to safely show.